awsdocs/aws-kms-developer-guide/doc_source/viewing-keys.md

 # Viewing keys<a name="viewing-keys"></a>

-You can use [AWS Management Console](https://console.aws.amazon.com/kms) or the [AWS Key Management Service \(AWS KMS\) API](https://docs.aws.amazon.com/kms/latest/APIReference/) to view AWS KMS keys, including KMS keys that you manage and KMS keys that are managed by AWS\.
+You can use [AWS Management Console](https://console.aws.amazon.com/kms) or the [AWS Key Management Service \(AWS KMS\) API](https://docs.aws.amazon.com/kms/latest/APIReference/) to view AWS KMS keys in each account and Region, including KMS keys that you manage and KMS keys that are managed by AWS\.

 **Topics**
 + [Viewing KMS keys in the console](viewing-keys-console.md)